-Steve Marks' story is just a dazzling example of the kind of deception we encounter every day.
-All too often we hear in the media about people whose trust has been misused - from a dishonest stockbroker, investment adviser, employee or from a board member who leaked information to the press, and the fatal consequences of this breach of trust.
-And if the abundance of bad news is not enough to rub your eyes in wonder and ask: "Could this happen to me too?", Then you should consider the following statistics:
+Steve Marks' story is just one glamorous example of the kind of deception we encounter every day.
+All too often we hear in the media of people whose trust abused - by a dishonest stockbroker, investment adviser, employee or board member who leaked information to the press, and the fatal consequences of such breach of trust.
+And if the abundance of bad news isn't enough for you, the Eyes rubbing and asking, "Could this happen to me, too?" consider the following statistics:

 - One in four Americans find it legitimate to lie to their insurance company.

 - A third of all application letters intentionally contain incorrect information.